 Allows you to allocate a Speed Master to control the size of shapes running in this playback.

-Lets you specify which attributes will be released to the state they were in previously when this playback is killed (you lower the fader to zero).
+Lets you specify which attributes will be released to their previous state when this playback is killed (you lower the fader to zero).

 Normally using the LTP rules, attributes will stay in their last state when you kill a playback.
 This is not always what you want (for example with a strobe cue, you don't want the strobing to carry on when you kill the cue).

-Click the button to toggle the mask to Local, then select which attribute types you want to release You can also use the Attribute Bank buttons to set the mask.
+Click the Global button to toggle the mask to Local, then select which attribute types you want to release.
+You can also use the Attribute Bank buttons to set the mask.

 Release mask is useful when creating a temporary strobe effect on a playback.
 Set Mask to Local then Intensity to Include.
 Now when you turn off the playback the shutter channel will release to its previous state and the strobe will stop.

-You can also use Key Profiles to allocate one of the handle buttons to release the playback.
+You can also use Key Profiles to allocate one of the handle buttons to release this playback.